Categories

 return 0;

-1. Step 1 in the above listing calls the createShape() function to create three random polygons with holes.
-More precisely, these are tentatively stored as ShapeStructs.
-You do not need to study the createShape() function because it is only a placeholer for your real polygon data.
+• In Step 1 of the listing above, the createShape() function is invoked to generate three random polygons with holes.
+These polygons are stored as ShapeStructs.
+There’s no need to delve into the details of the createShape() function because it simply acts as a placeholder for your actual polygon data.

 Zone Alpha - a zone with two holes